rsmith-nl/ft232-pms5003/README.rst

 This program has been written for Python 3 on the FreeBSD operating system version 11.1.
 I expect it will work on other POSIX systems, and maybe even on ms-windows.
 But I haven't tested that.

+To use the sensor I had to read the manual but also look at e.g. the adafruit sample code because some points were not completely clear to me from the documentation.
+In the process I made some annotations in the manual.
+Since there don't seem to be restrictions to modifications and redistribution of that manual, I've made my `annotated version`_ available.

+.. _annotated version: data/plantower-pms5003-manual_annotated.pdf

 The program